larrymyers/protoc-gen-twirp_typescript/README.md

     protoc --twirp_typescript_out=./example/ts_client ./example/service.proto

 All generated files will be placed relative to the specified output directory for the plugin.
-This is different behavior than the twirp go plugin, which places the files relative to the input proto files.
+This is different behavior than the twirp Go plugin, which places the files relative to the input proto files.

 This decision is intentional, since only client code is generated, and the destination is likely somewhere different than the server code.

 Using the Twirp hashberdasher proto:

+    import 'isomorphic-fetch';
     import {Haberdasher} from 'service';

-    const haberdasher = new Haberdasher('http://localhost:8080');
+    const haberdasher = new Haberdasher('http://localhost:8080', fetch);

     haberdasher.makeHat({inches: 10})
         .then((hat) => {